nikhilmahajan918/django-Travello/README.md

 `(env) $ pip install -r requirements.txt`

-if you find a error message reagards decouple or importing config, go to `django-travello/Nikhil/settings.py` and manually delete below code.
+if anycase you find a error message reagards decouple or importing config, go to `django-travello/Nikhil/settings.py`and manually delete below code
-'from decouple import config'
+`from decouple import config`

 if all works well,You should see a success message similar to this at the bottom of the Terminal window: